Wesley College, Colombo

-Wesley College, Colombo, popularly known as "Wesley" or "The Double Blues" is a school providing primary and secondary education in Sri Lanka since 1874.
-Wesley College is a Methodist educational institution.
+Wesley College popularly known as "Wesley" or "The Double Blues", is a Methodist school providing primary and secondary education in Sri Lanka since 1874.

 History

 In 1858, Rev. Joseph Rippon wanted to establish a superior educational institution for the Wesleyan Methodist Mission in South Ceylon.
 On 2 March 1874 (the death anniversary of Rev. John Wesley) Wesley College was founded in the City Mission buildings at Dam Street, Pettah.
-Wesley's first principal was Rev. Samuel R. Wilkin and the first vice-principal was Rev. D. Henry Pereira.
+The school's first principal was Rev. Samuel R. Wilkin and the first vice-principal was Rev. Daniel Henry Pereira.

 Many years later, under the guiding hand of Rev. Henry Highfield, Wesley was moved from Dam Street, Pettah to its current residence at Karlsruhe Gardens, Borella in 1907.

-The Methodist institution was envisaged to be a distinctly Christian college, however it currently provides secondary education for over three thousand Sri Lankan students from diverse religious and ethnic backgrounds.
+The Methodist institution was envisaged to be a distinctly Christian college, but it currently provides secondary education for over 3,000 Sri Lankan students from diverse religious and ethnic backgrounds.

-Wesley College has since established two branches to accommodate its growing number of students.
-One branch is situated in Havelock Town, Colombo while the other is in Thampola, Katunayake.
+Wesley College has established two branches to accommodate its growing number of students.
+One branch is situated in Havelock Town, Colombo, while the other is in Thampola, Katunayake.

 Wesley College is named after John Wesley (1703–1791), the founder of the Methodist Church.

+College song

+The song was the first-ever school anthem to be written in the country.
+The lyrics were composed by H. J. V. I. Ekanayake in 1898, and set to the music of "Scots Wha Hae" by Robert Burns.
+This music is adapted from the traditional Scottish patriotic tune "Hey Tuttie Tatie", which was composed in 1314.

 Houses

-Suggested by Rev. Henry Highfield and introduced by Rev Albert Hutchinson during his Principalship, Wesley College has 4 main houses, which were further divided by Mr C. J. Oorloff as senior houses and junior houses during his Principalship.
-The houses are named after former Principals and Teachers who provided extraordinary service to the school, and remain firm pillars of its proud history.
-The houses are named as follows.
+The house system was suggested by Rev. Henry Highfield and introduced by Rev Albert Hutchinson.
+Wesley College has four main houses, which were further divided by C. J. Oorloff as senior houses and junior houses.
+The houses are named after former principals and teachers, as follows: